Lucario4LyfeYT/RAFLAB/README.md

 # RAFLAB

-Since RAFLAB is still under devolpment, I'm not releasing it as I want to fix some of the issues it has first
+RAFLAB is still under development at the moment so if an issue occurs create a new issue about it and I'll look into it

 RAFLAB was made by me (qkms) and liamriley101